Carrickmacross with

 Bible Readings based on a three year rota or Lectionary of readings

-each year focusing on either Matthew, Mark or Luke's Gospel.
-The
+each year focusing on either Matthew, Mark or Luke's Gospel with St.

 readings are